Ariel González: Irapuato

-Ariel came to Irapuato for the Apertura 2002 season.
-In his first season with the team he won the Second Division title with Irapuato beating La Piedad in the Final though Penalties in which Ariel missed his penalty but Irapuato still won.
-During the playoffs in that season he contributed by scoring against Oaxaca in the quarterfinals on December 4, 2002, and once again in the semifinal against Tapatio.
-Ariel played both legs of the finals as a starter and did not get substituted out.
-After the Championship Irapuato waited on who would be crowned champions of the next season (Clausura 2002) and it was hated cross town rivals León.
+Ariel moved to Irapuato for the Apertura 2002 season.
+In his first season with the team he won the Second Division title with Irapuato beating La Piedad in the Final though penalties in which Ariel missed his penalty but Irapuato still won.
+During the playoffs in that season he contributed by scoring against Oaxaca in the quarter-finals on December 4, 2002, and once again in the semi-final against Tapatio.
+Ariel played both legs of the finals as a starter and was not substituted.
+After the Championship Irapuato waited on who would be crowned champions of the next season (Clausura 2002) and it was cross town rivals León.

-After winning the Apertura 2002 championship, Irapuato got the chance to play in the promotional final against bitter crosstown rivals (champions of the Clausura 2002), where they won and secured a place in the Mexican First division for the Clausura 2003 season.
+After winning the Apertura 2002 championship, Irapuato got the chance to play in the promotional final against crosstown rivals (champions of the Clausura 2002), where they won and secured a place in the Mexican First division for the Clausura 2003 season.

 His debut in the Mexican First division was on August 3, 2003, in a 1–1 tied game against Morelia during the Clausura 2003 season.

 After two seasons with Irapuato and one in the first division, Ariel was traded to first division América in December 2003.